jonasraoni/ocs-to-ojs/README.md

 ## 3. Import

 > This process can leave your installation in a broken state in case something goes wrong, backup your files and database before proceeding.
 If you're able to prepare a sandbox installation, that would be the best place to test the import.

+⚠ This script will make use of the OJS code, so ensure you're running it using a PHP client compatible with your OJS.

 The process depends on the `Native XML`/`Native Import Export Plugin`, which comes with OJS by default.
 When the plugin fails to import an article, errors might be silenced by OJS.
 Ensure you've enabled the setting `[debug].display_errors` at your `${OJS_PATH}/config.inc.php` before running the import script, this will give you better clues to understand what happened.